david-palma/neural-network/README.md

 <p align="center"><img src="./figures/xor_output.gif" width="700px"></img><p>

-As you can see, the neural network was able to find a decision boundary that successfully separates the classes.
+As you can see, the neural network has been able to find a decision boundary that successfully separates the classes.

 ### Test #2: multiple classes prediction